Meet Our Dance Instructors

 Allison is extremely passionate about all forms of dance, she especially loves modern and hip hop because of the amount of freedom these styles of dance provide, but firmly believes in a strong technique and that in dance you must “learn the rules before you can break them.”
 Learning to dance has had the largest impact on Allison’s life, she feels it has given her so much strength and patience.
 She is so excited to be back teaching!
 She is currently working at Michigan Tech within the Civil Engineering Department doing tech support for the Center for Technology and Training.
 She and her husband recently welcomed a baby girl (Avery) who at 5 months already has her first pair of ballet slippers.
 She believes there’s no such thing as too many blankets, sweaters, or fuzzy socks, loves crafting, baking/cooking, coffee and tea, and lives for cold and rainy afternoons spent at home cozied up with her little family.

-Marissa Labyak is a sophomore at Michigan Technological University studying Medical Laboratory Science in hopes of becoming a dentist.
+Marissa Labyak is a Junior at Michigan Technological University studying Medical Laboratory Science in hopes of becoming a dentist.
 She has studied multiple forms of dance for fifteen years at the Superior School of Dance including Ballet, Pointe, Tap, and Jazz.
 She has been teaching at SSOD for five years.
 Marissa also continued her dance education into college and has been an active member of the Michigan Tech Dance Team for two years.
 She loves teaching children to love dance the way she does.

-Abby Mauno is a sophmore at Michigan Tech University and is studying Exercise Science Kinesiology, hoping to go into the medical field.
+Abby Mauno is a Junior at Michigan Tech University and is studying Exercise Science Kinesiology, hoping to go into the medical field.
 Dance has been a big part of her life for 14 years, and she has studied tap, jazz, and hip-hop, with tap being her favorite style.
 Outside of the studio she is also a member of the Michigan Tech's Women's Club Soccer Team.
-She is excited to teach her third year of dance and ethused to share her love for dance with children.
+She is excited to teach her third year of dance and enthused to share her love for dance with children.